Dudu's Speedlinks...

 The US government gave Nigeria some props for regulating copyright violators aka pirates.

-BBC gave props to solomonsydelle's Nigerian Proclamation.
+solomonsydelle's Nigerian Proclamation.
 One down for blogville.

 The main militant group in Nigeria's Niger Delta says it is willing to stop its violent campaign only if the new government frees its jailed kinsmen.